 • overseeing the Port Autority's operations and compliance in the areas of work health and safety, port safety, port security, environmental management and heritage;

-• monitoring business and financial performance, including performance against the Statement of Corporate Intent;
+• monitoring business and financial performance, including performance against the annual budget;

 • acting as an interface and key point of accountability between the Port Authority and its Voting Shareholders and from time to time, in